Abuse and neglect are not the norm

 Despite the exceptional horrors encountered by those working in child protection, most of the anxieties about children’s wellbeing are largely misplaced and the risks to their welfare invariably overstated.
 Ironically, and rather depressingly, it is society’s pessimistic outlook that threatens the very adult-child relationship that does protect children from the potential for harm.
 Social workers need to make the case for social work, but the rest of us need to make the case for the wider society of adults as the best place for safeguarding children.

-David Clements works in social care, writes on social policy issues, and is co-editor of The Future of Community: Reports of a Death Greatly Exagerrated.
+Dave Clements works in social care, writes on social policy issues, and is co-editor of The Future of Community: Reports of a Death Greatly Exagerrated.
 (Buy this book from Amazon(UK).)

 To enquire about republishing spiked’s content, a right to reply or to request a correction, please contact the managing editor, Viv Regan.